ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The ordering of ECTs in the ACS is not significant.
 Logically, new ECT entries are appended to the existing ACS.
-Nevertheless, implementations may optimize ECT order to achieve better performance.
+Nevertheless, implementations may optimize ECT order, to achieve better performance.
 Additions to the ACS MUST be atomic.

 ## Comparing a condition ECT against the ACS {#sec-match-condition-ect}